bambielli/bambielli.github.io/_til/2017-01-29-spread-operator-deep-copy.md

 I was working with an object that contained properties with values that were themselves objects.
 Something like this: `{a: {b: 1}}`.

 When I wanted to make a change to the state of this object, I used the spread operator to create what I considered a "new object" with the properties of my source.
-Then, I would change the state of a sub key of this copied object (i.e. I would change the value of property `b` above from 1 to 2.
+Then, I could change the state of a sub key of this copied object (i.e. I would change the value of property `b` above from 1 to 2.

 Since I thought I was making an isolated "deep" copy of the original object, I thought these mutations would be isolated from the original... but they were not!
 An example for clarity: